Magestore POS Review: Connect online-offline retail in real time

 - Product attributes, prices, and stock information are always consistent in any point in the system.

-Another good feature that comes with the POS is store pickup.
+Another good feature that comes with the POS is click and collect.
 Your customer can buy online and pick up their order at any time and day.
 This helps merchants stay open and serve customers safely during the COVID pandemic.

 Inventory management: Accurate stock, organized warehouses